vulevule/connect4/README.md

 # Connect 4 game with AI

 Connect 4 interactive game with AI heuristics for playing against the computer.
-Whole aplication is written in React.js.
+Whole application is written in React.js.

 ## Instalation